Mesothelioma Cancer Fighting Foods & Recipes

 Some people struggle to eat enough during cancer treatment.
 If this is a problem for you, try to treat food like medication.

 You may not feel hungry, but setting a timer to take a few bites or sips of food every hour can help you squeeze more calories and protein into your day.
-Do this for all of the foods you are able to eat during cancer care.
+Do this for all the foods you can eat during cancer care.